skyward-er/boardcore/src/shared/utils/Registry/README.md

 ### How to add new structs
 The correct flow to add new types/configuration entries is:

-- `TypeStructure.h`: If not exist, create a new struct for the type that we will use for the configuration entry value.
-The structures in OBSW will refer to these structures.
+If the data type needed not exists already you need to follow these steps:

+- `TypeStructure.h`:
-- `RegistryFrontend.h`: Remember to update:
+    - Add the type to the TypeUnion;
-The type enum;
+    - Update the type enum;
-The TypeUnion fields;
-Add in EntryStructsUnion the get, make and getFromSerializedVector overloads;
-Modify the and appendSerializedFromUnion for the serialization also of such new type.

- - `RegistrySerializer.h`, `RegistrySerializer.cpp`: Remember to update the serializer to have the serialize, deserialize methods for the new types.
-Also for the switch case in the deserializeConfiguration method.
+    - Create the correct overloads in EntryStructsUnion;

+ - `RegistrySerializer.h`, `RegistrySerializer.cpp`:
+    - Update the write
+    - Update the deserialize

 ### Goals